quduss/alx-low_level_programming/0x15-file_io/README.md

 # 0x15-file_io
-This directory tests understanding of file descriptors and the following functions:
+This directory tests understanding of how to create a file, open a file, write to a file, and read from a file.
+It also tests understanding of the following functions:
 - open
 - close
 - read